cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_DELIVERY_REPORTS.md

 [Back To The Top](#DocTop)

 ## ToDo
-- [ ] Add an SMS failure example XML
 - [ ] Show an additional MMS failure Example XML
 - [ ] Show applicable error codes inline
 - [ ] Reference nodes back to original API XML responses
-- [ ] Provie a better explanation of the timestamps and when the N101 is triggered
+- [ ] Provide a better explanation of the timestamps and when the N101 is triggered